artvalencio/coupled-logistic-maps/README.md

 This version is designed for Matlab/Octave.

 Completed:
+* adjacencygen.m: quickly build the adjacency matrix for networks of interest (linear, parallel, wheatstone, distance-3)
 * coupledlogistic.m:  build the time-series for a system of coupled Logistic maps

 Under development: